2024 INDEPENDENT PUBLISHER BOOK AWARDS

 About the Author

-Ann Marie Jackson is co-founder of microlending organization Mano Amiga and former Vice President of Casita Linda, which builds homes for families living in extreme poverty in San Miguel de Allende, Mexico.
+Jackson is also co-founder of microlending organization Mano Amiga and a longstanding board member of Casita Linda, which builds homes for families living in extreme poverty in central Mexico.

 Early in her career, after earning degrees from Stanford and Harvard, Jackson joined the U.S. Department of State to promote human rights in China and other East Asian and Pacific Island nations.
-She has worked with Human Rights Watch, A Better Chance, and Internews, among other organizations, to further social justice causes and advance respect for human rights, and has traveled widely on five continents.
+She has worked with Human Rights Watch, A Better Chance, and Internews to further social justice causes and advance respect for human rights.
+A native of Seattle, Washington, Jackson resides in San Miguel de Allende, Mexico.